 - Any personal information that is covered and protected under the Driver’s Privacy Protection Act (Note: there is a pending amendment that would add exceptions to this but only for vehicle warranty and/or recall purposes)

 In addition, the CCPA states that it should not prevent a business from complying with federal, state, or local laws.
 Nor shall it restrict a company from collecting, using, retaining, selling, or disclosing any aggregated consumer information or de-identified data.

 Your business may also find some CCPA exceptions if every aspect of commercial conduct regarding the collection or sale of consumer’s personal information takes place entirely outside of the state of California.

 If You’re Required To Be CCPA Compliant, What Does That Mean For Your Site?

-Luckily, the CCPA is a little more clear cut.
-It states an entire list of requirements businesses must meet to become CCPA compliant, including those we outlined above.
+Luckily, the CCPA is a little more clear-cut.
+It states an entire list of requirements businesses must meet to become CCPA compliant, including those outlined above.
 That being said, given the complexity and importance of the legislation, it’s still a tricky issue to tackle.
 It’s best not to do attempt a DIY CCPA compliance project without proper experience.
 It takes a great deal of familiarity and expertise to complete a successful CCPA compliance overhaul.

 Don’t hesitate to contact us at 3 Media Web with your CCPA questions.
 Our experts are ready to help.